avadae/minigin/README.md

 ## Emscripten (web) version

-- Install CMake
-- Install Emscripten
-- Install Ninja
-- Install python
+### On windows

+For installing all of the needed tools on Windows I recommend using [Chocolatey](https://chocolatey.org/).
+You can then run the following in a terminal to install what is needed:

+    choco install -y cmake
+    choco install -y emscripten
+    choco install -y ninja
+    choco install -y python

-In a terminal on Windows, navigate to the root folder.
+In a terminal, navigate to the root folder.
 Run this:

     mkdir build_web
     cd build_web
     emcmake cmake ..
     emmake ninja

+To be able to see the webpage you can start a python webserver in the build_web folder

+    python -m http.server

+Then browse to http://localhost:8000 and you're good to go.

+### On OSX

+On Mac you can use homebrew

+    brew install cmake
+    brew install emscripten
+    brew install python

-In a terminal on Mac, navigate to the root folder.
+In a terminal on OSX, navigate to the root folder.
 Run this:

-On OSX the third command needs an extra parameter:

     mkdir build_web
     cd build_web